Volkswagen Golf Mk7: Euro NCAP

-The Golf in its standard European configuration received 5 stars from Euro NCAP in 2012.

 Latin NCAP

-The Golf in its most basic Latin American configuration with 7 airbags received 5 stars for adult occupants and 5 stars for toddlers from Latin NCAP in 2014, and once again 5 stars for adult occupants and 5 stars for toddlers as well as the Advanced Award in 2017.
+The Golf, in its most basic Latin American market configuration with 7 airbags, received 5 stars for adult occupants and 5 stars for toddlers from Latin NCAP in 2014, and 5 stars for adult occupants and 5 stars for toddlers as well as the Advanced Award in 2017.

 IIHS

 The 2021 Golf was tested by the IIHS:

-Estate
+Estate (Golf Variant, Golf SportWagen, and Golf Alltrack)

 The estate/station wagon of the Golf was revealed at Geneva Motor Show in March 2013.
 It was marketed as the Golf Variant in Germany and Golf SportWagen in the United States and Canada, replacing the Jetta SportWagen nameplate previously used in the US.

-The Golf Estate's loadspace volume was expanded from the 505 litres of its predecessor to 605 litres (loaded up to the back seat backrest), versus the 380 litres of the Golf hatchback.
+The Golf Estate's load space volume was expanded from the 505 litres of its predecessor to 605 litres (loaded up to the back seat backrest), versus the 380 litres of the Golf hatchback.
 Loaded up to the front seat backrests and under the roof, the Golf Estate offered a cargo volume of 1,620 litres (versus the 1,495 litres of the Golf Estate Mk6).
 The rear seat backrests can be folded remotely via a release in the boot.
 Four petrol engines and three diesel engines were available, ranging from 85 PS to 140 PS for the standard petrol engines and 90 PS to 150 PS for the diesel engines.
 For the first time, the Golf Estate was also available as a "full" BlueMotion model, including revised aerodynamics.
 This model uses a 1.6-litre diesel engine producing 110 PS and a six-speed manual gearbox, and was expected to achieve a combined fuel consumption of 85.6 mpg (equivalent to 87 g/km of CO_{2}).

 The Golf R Estate used the same EA888 2.0L engine and all-wheel drive system found in the Golf R hatchback, along with the other features unique to the R.

-The Golf Alltrack was introduced as a ruggedized version of the Golf Estate with slightly-raised suspension, body cladding, a front skidplate, and all-wheel drive, among other minor mechanical changes.
+The Golf Alltrack was introduced as a ruggedized version of the Golf Estate with slightly raised suspension, body cladding, a front skidplate, and all-wheel drive, among other minor mechanical changes.

 The Golf SportWagen was available in S, SE, and GT/SEL (Trendline, Comfortline, and Highline in Canada) trim levels and used the same drivetrains as the standard Golf.
-The Golf Sportwagen was also available with all-wheel drive in the USA and Canada beginning with the 2017 model year, using the 1.8L engine with either a 6-speed manual or 6-speed DSG transmission until its discontinuation in 2020.
+The Golf Sportwagen was also available with all-wheel drive in the US and Canada beginning with the 2017 model year, using the 1.8L engine with either a 6-speed manual or 6-speed DSG transmission until its discontinuation in 2020.
 The AWD Sportwagen shared its drivetrain with the Alltrack, though it did not incorporate the other changes made for that submodel.